Ledgerback/DGSF/daoindex/01 WorkingDraft/04 Problem Statement.md

 And even when empirical data is presented to show issues inthe DAO ecosystem, very rarely does any signifcant change occur in DAO practices.[^23] Without any measureable expecations or standards of organizing practices, backed by empirical data, there is little reason for DAO practices to systemtically change at an ecosystem level.

+This lack of measurable expectations may also be a reason why DAOs generally default to conventional ownership strcutures (though, this could also be for funding), rather than experimetning with altenrative ownership structures.

+Though DAOs generally espouse democratic governance and collective ownership, in reality, most DAOs in reality are plutocratic.[^1][^9] Most DAOs, in reality, default to conventional ownership structures, where ownership is highly concentrated, and generally using 1 token 1 vote method for voting power, which further entrenches whales in governance or conforms the goals fo the organization with whales, rather than the whole membership or with other stakeholdrs or which leads to failing to include small token-holders.[^1][^9] This default to conventional ownership inhibits expeirmetnation with alternative ownership structures that stress stakeholder accountability and values alignment.
+The lack of measurable expectations on ownership structures is also one of the reasons for misalignment.

 Value drift can fall here.

 Also, article by Bryan Lehrer on the new internet